DR. Heather Rose-Carlson PsyD, LP

 Alex Ross MA, LPCC

-When I'm not working, I also provide Critical Incident Response for the community, spend time with friends, family and my dog, and am hoping to make it to every National Park.
+When I'm not working, I volunteer with the Arrowhead Critical Incident Stress Management Response team for First Responders, spend time with friends, family and my dog, and am hoping to make it to every National Park.

 Masters in Counseling Psychology (Bethel University, St. Paul, Minnesota)